ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 3. Select a workspace on which you want to enable the IBM Cloud Monitoring service.
 The Workspace details pane is displayed.

 4. To enable Monitoring, set **Monitoring** to on in the Integrations section.
-If the IBM Cloud Monitoring is already enabled on the workspace, the **View Monitoring** button is displayed instead.
+If the IBM Cloud Monitoring is already enabled on the workspace, click **View Monitoring** to view the monitoring metrics.
 For more information about the regions that support IBM Cloud Monitoring, see [Regions for IBM Cloud Monitoring](https://cloud.ibm.com/docs/monitoring?topic=monitoring-regions){: external}.

 [Observability-July-25-end]{: tag-green}